 This process is very faster, and you don’t need to create a mesh node if you don’t want.
 The mesh node is only to display the mesh in the viewport.

-The graph can be downloaded from here or it can be alse downloaded from RealFlow resources
+The graph can be downloaded from here or it can be also downloaded from RealFlow resources

-We keep posting videotutorials to know the powerful to work with graph nodes in RealFlow 2013.
-In this ocassion my colleague Alex made another interesting video.
+We keep posting video tutorials to know the powerful to work with graph nodes in RealFlow 2013.
+My colleague Alex made another interesting video.
 Take a look and enjoy RealFlow 2013!!!

 My colleagues of RealFlow Team made a new video tutorials, so take a break to see the latest tutorials on simulation graphs.